 Dry needling uses a very fine needle to penetrate the skin and underlying soft tissue to create a cut or lesion, which activates remodeling of the tissue in and around the needling site.
-The lesion stimulates the body to respond by increasing circulation, normalizing inflammation, decreasing tissue tension, providing pain relief, and replacing injured tissue with new tissue, all with the goal of promoting self-healing in areas of acute or chronic injuries.
-Only sterile, single use, disposable needles are used for the treatment.
+The lesion stimulates the body to respond by increasing circulation, normalizing inflammation, decreasing tissue tension, providing pain relief, and replacing injured tissue with new tissue, all to promote self-healing in areas of acute or chronic injuries.
+Only sterile, single-use, disposable needles are used for the treatment.
 The needles can be inserted in different areas of the body, including trigger points (hyperirritable contracted bands within a muscle that can cause local or referred pain), local/symptomatic soft tissues, paravertebral points along the spine, and along peripheral nerve pathways.

 Dry needling can be used to address pain, inflammation, trigger points, excessive muscle tension, scar tissue, fascial adhesions, and muscle contractures/cramping.
-It is rarely performed as a stand-alone procedure but can be used in conjunction with other physical therapy treatments to treat neck, back, shoulder, arm, buttock, and leg pain, headache (including migraine and tension-type headaches), sprains, strains, and muscle spasms.
+It is rarely performed as a stand-alone procedure.
+Still, it can be used in conjunction with other physical therapy treatments to treat neck, back, shoulder, arm, buttock, and leg pain, headache (including migraine and tension-type headaches), sprains, strains, and muscle spasms.

-Dry needling is not appropriate for people who have:
+Dry needling is not appropriate for women in their first trimester of pregnancy or people who have:

 Phobia of needles